AvesonThyBot/algorithm-visualised-php/README.md

 This project is maintained by [AvesonThyBot](https://github.com/avesonthybot) on GitHub.

 Feel free to explore, contribute, and use this project for educational purposes.

+## To Do

+- Live sanatisation of data entry
+- Live Error message for invalid data entry
+- Add algorithm for searches & sorts
+- Design Layout and functionalise the results page
+- Get feedback from 3 people